You may also wish to refer to the Graduate School FAQ.

 How many applications do you receive and how many spaces are available?

-The Archaeology program receives approximately 30-40 applications with space for approximately 2-4 students, the Biocultural Program receives approximately 25-35 applications with space for approximately 2-4 students, and the Sociocultural Program receives approximately 100-120 applications with space for approximately 10-12 students.
+The Archaeology program receives approximately 30-40 applications with space for approximately 2-4 students, the Biological Program receives approximately 25-35 applications with space for approximately 2-4 students, and the Sociocultural Program receives approximately 100-120 applications with space for approximately 10-12 students.